 ARTICLE II - UNION RIGHTS

 1. AGENCY SHOP

-Pursuant to legislation enacted by SB 739 and amendment to the Meyers-Milias-Brown Act, the City and the Union agree to abide by the following provisions as they relate to an agency shop and an agency shop election.
+Pursuant to legislation enacted by SB 739 and amendment to the Meyers-Milias-Brown Act, the City and the Union agree to abide by the following provisions as they relate to an agency shop.